 Powerball is one of the biggest lotteries in the United States, with jackpots regularly reaching record-breaking levels.
-It is operated by the Multi-State Lottery Association (MUSL) in cooperation with 47 different states and jurisdictions.
+It is operated by the Multi-State Lottery Association (MUSL) in cooperation with 47 different jurisdictions across the country.
 Today, Powerball is played by millions of Americans who want to beat the odds and win great prizes.
 With no jackpot cap, the top prize can quickly grow to nine or even ten figures!

-The history of this exciting game began in September 1987, when lottery officials from Iowa, Kansas, Oregon, Rhode Island, Washington D.C and West Virginia joined to form the Multi-State Lottery Association.
-On February 13th 1988, they launched a new game called Lotto*America and were joined by ten more state lotteries over the next four years.
-The game was replaced by Powerball on April 22nd, 1992.
-In January 2010, a cross-selling agreement between Powerball and Mega Millions was reached, bringing Powerball to even more states across the country.
-California joined Powerball in 2013, followed by Puerto Rico and Wyoming in 2014.
+The history of this exciting lottery game began in September 1987 when lottery officials from Washington D.C., Iowa, Kansas, Oregon, Rhode Island and West Virginia joined to form the Multi-State Lottery Association.
+In February 1988, they launched a new game called Lotto*America and were joined by other state lotteries over the next four years.
+Eventually, the game was replaced by Powerball in 1992, with new ball sets and draw machines added on April 19th of that year.
+The new Powerball game held its first drawing a few days later on April 22nd, with jackpots starting at $2 million.

-The rules of the game have changed throughout the years, with the latest alteration taking place in early October 2015.
-The matrix for both the main numbers and Powerball changed, which lengthened the odds of winning the jackpot, but increased the overall chances of winning a prize.
-This move was designed to generate larger jackpots, and proved successful when the Powerball jackpot reached $1.58 billion on Wednesday January 13th 2016, which remains the largest top prize ever to be offered by any lottery in the world.
+The rules of the game have changed over the last 23 years, with the latest large alteration taking place in early October 2015.
+The matrix changed and the odds of winning the jackpot lengthened, but the chances of winning any prize increased.
+This latest change led to the Powerball jackpot reaching $1.58 billion on Wednesday January 13th 2016, the biggest top prize ever to be offered by any lottery around the world.

 How to Play Powerball

 Powerball costs just $2 per play and drawings take place every Wednesday and Saturday at 10:59 PM EST in Tallahassee, Florida.
 Players pick five numbers from 1 to 69 and a Powerball number from 1 to 26.
-Aside from the jackpot, the eight other prize tiers in Powerball have fixed cash amounts.
-Here's a breakdown of the prize tiers and the odds for winning in each tier:
+Aside from the jackpot, the prize tiers in Powerball have fixed cash amounts.
+Here's a breakdown of the prize tiers and the odds for winning in that tier: